Cercles des Jeunes Naturalistes

 Les Cercles des jeunes naturalistes (CJN) is a Quebec-based non-profit organization which has been seeking to foster an interest in nature and natural sciences among young people for over 80 years.

 History

 The CJN was officially founded on February 27, 1931 by Brother Adrien Rivard of the Sainte-Croix congregation.
 In the beginning, the organization was supported by the Société Canadienne d'Histoire Naturelle.
 This society, established by Brother Marie-Victorin, in 1923, encouraged the popularization and study of natural sciences in Canada, the development of scientific research projects and the creation of connections between Canadian and international scholars.

-At first, the organization was described by Marie-Victorin as a structure that would allow school kids to establish connections with the members of the SCHN.
+At first, the organization was described by Marie-Victorin as a structure that would allow schoolchildren to establish connections with the members of the SCHN.
 In 1946 the partnership between the CJN and the SCHN became official as certain rules of its constitution were modified.
 Among other things, it was specified that the CJN was connected to the SCHN and that its main goals were to: